 - Research-intensive courses have a strong research focus and are targeted at primarily Ph.D. students, junior faculty and researchers, and postdoctoral fellows.
-MA students are also eligible.
+MA students and advanced undergraduates are also eligible.
 Some of these courses explore policy aspects of their research focus as well and therefore tend to encourage the participation of both academics and professionals.

 - Policy and Training Courses mostly address the professional development needs of practitioners, policy-makers, etc. These courses tend to provide training and/or discuss policy issues at a practical, applied level and are targeted at mostly practitioners, or a mix of academics and professionals.

 - Short study trips are arranged in collaboration with various institutions.
 Applications are only accepted by students of the partner institutions which handle the application process.